-Serbia Bank Account: How to Open a personal or a corporate bank account in Serbia in 2020
+Serbia Bank Account: How to Open a personal or a corporate bank account in Serbia

-“Open a foreign bank account”.
-This search query remains quite popular with entrepreneurs and private individuals.
-Of course, people pursue different goals when seeking to establish an account in a foreign bank but there is something they have in common anyway.
-They all look for an optimal financial solution, the one that will turn out most lucrative for them personally or for their businesses.
+There is something everyone searching for an offshore bank account has in common anyway.
+They are all on the lookout for an optimal financial solution, the one that will turn out most lucrative for them personally or for their businesses.

-If you are among those people who ask this question, below please find useful information about the banking sector in Serbia.
+If you are among those people who ask this question, welcome!
+Below please find useful information about the banking sector in Serbia.
 We will tell you about the possibilities that you can find here in the heart of the Balkans in 2021: including accounts for Serbian companies, accounts for branches of offshore companies, and not forgetting personal resident and non-resident bank accounts in Serbia.

-So, what is so attractive about Serbia in terms of opening a bank account in the country?
+So, what is so attractive for international clients about Serbia in terms of opening a bank account?

 To begin with, we must say that this is not the only sector of economy that makes Serbia attractive for international businesses.
 As more and more foreign investments are flowing into the country, the banking sector’s role is becoming ever more important.

-Serbian financial institutions have improved greatly over the last few years.
-The range and the quality of banking services in particular are growing very fast.
-They are even beginning to challenge the traditional banking sectors of “old” Europe.
-There are multiple factors that contribute to this state of affairs and their combination makes contemporary Serbian banks very competitive.
+Conclusion: Serbian banks are a serious challenge to the traditional banking sectors of “old” Europe.
+There are multiple factors that contribute to this state of affairs and their combination makes today’s Serbian banks very competitive in the international market.

-A personal bank account in Serbia can give you access to a wide spectrum of banking services together with a high level of both their quality and security.
+A personal bank account in Serbia can give you access to a wide spectrum of banking services.
 Besides, if you are interested in it, you can also acquire professional consultations from best European financial advisors.
 They can help you plan your finances and optimize your financial flows, as well as suggest investment opportunities from both local and international markets.

-You will have to pay a personal visit to Serbia in order to open a personal bank account there.
-In addition to that, you will have to supply the required application documents.
-We will gladly assist you with filling out the forms and completing other documents.
-This is a very delicate matter: one small mistake in the application documents may lead to the rejection of your application for services.
-Thus, you have to be careful about that.
+You will have to pay a personal visit to Serbia in order to open a personal bank account here.
+We will gladly assist you with visiting the bank, filling out the forms and completing other necessary documents.
+Each case is different – there is no standard checklist, and no one bank that is best for all our clients.

 Documents required for opening a personal bank account in Serbia:

-- A document to serve as a proof of your residential address such as a residence card with an address on it, or a utility bill less than three months old, for instance.
+- A document to serve as a proof of your residential address such as a residence card with an address on it, or a utility bill less than three months old.

 A personal account can be opened very quickly if all the documents are in good order.
-Your visit to the bank will only last one to two hours, but we recommend to allow 2-3 days in Serbia.
+Your visit to the bank might only last one to two hours, but we recommend to allow 2-3 days in Serbia.

 If you would like to set up a personal account in one of the Serbian banks, please contact our specialists at [email protected] for a detailed consultation on this matter.